data-apis/scipy-2023-presentation/paper.rst

 frameworks pushing forward the state of the art in these fields appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks--multidimensional arrays (a.k.a. tensors)--that underpin the Python data ecosystem.
+One unintended consequence of all this activity has been fragmentation in the fundamental building blocks--multidimensional arrays (a.k.a. tensors)--that underpin the scientific Python ecosystem (SPE).

-This fragmentation comes with significant costs, from reinvention and re- implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
+This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
 Too often, the APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
 This process can be very painful as the transition is far from seamless.

 ..
 TODO: Consider inserting Figure 2 from Year 1 report